mila-iqia/DeepDrummer/blog_post/blog_post.md

 but the computational load is rather light so it does not require a powerful GPU.
 It runs also fine on CPU only, but this can add delays and unresponsiveness in the interaction through the web browser.
-In practice, we found that [TODO : essayer l'expérience pour voir et pour pouvoir dire à quel point c'est raisonnable ou pas du tout].
+In practice, we found that running on a single CPU in Docker could introduce a delay of 30 seconds between each drum loop, whereas with a GPU it was barely noticeable.

 As documented on https://github.com/NVIDIA/nvidia-docker, it is possible to configure Docker to use GPUs.
 After some updates to Docker, this